Strain-Dependent Wetting of Graphene: Introduction

-Our objective is to provide a best-effort atomistic first-principles benchmark for the contact angle of dynamical water droplets on free-standing pristine graphene using molecular dynamics (MD) simulations.
-By focusing on free-standing graphene, we isolate its intrinsic wetting behavior without the influence of substrates or contamination.
+Here we provide a best-effort atomistic first-principles prediction for the contact angle of dynamical water droplets on free-standing pristine graphene using molecular dynamics (MD) simulations.
+By focusing on free-standing graphene, we isolate its intrinsic wetting behaviour without the influence of substrates or contamination.
 To this end, we develop a novel methodology to define the contact angle for a spherical nanodroplet on a non-flat surface in a spatially-resolved manner, allowing us to properly account for surface rippling in free-standing graphene.
-Building upon our prior work on water at graphene interfaces and in carbon nanotubes\cite{Advincula2025/10.1021/acsnano.5c02053,Advincula2025/arXiv.2508.13034,Thiemann2022/10.1021/acsnano.2c02784}, we use a machine learning potential (MLP)\cite{Bartok2010/10.1103/PhysRevLett.104.136403,Behler2007/10.1103/PhysRevLett.98.146401,Deringer2019/10.1002/adma.201902765,Kang2020/10.1021/acs.accounts.0c00472,Thiemann2024/10.1088/1361-648X/ad9657,Unke2021/10.1021/acs.chemrev.0c01111} trained to replicate density functional theory (DFT) calculations at the revPBE-D3\cite{Grimme2010/10.1063/1.3382344,Perdew1996/10.1103/PhysRevLett.77.3865} level of theory, thus enabling MD simulations at appropriate scale and first-principles level accuracy at a feasible computational cost.
-This makes it possible to simulate droplets that are orders of magnitude larger than in previous \textit{ab initio} studies, which are essential for resolving and correcting the finite-size effects known to influence nanoscale contact angles.\cite{Amirfazli2004/10.1016/j.cis.2004.05.001, Kanduc2017/10.1063/1.4990741, Kanduc2018/10.1103/PhysRevE.98.032804}
+Through the use of a machine learning potential (MLP)\cite{Bartok2010/10.1103/PhysRevLett.104.136403,Behler2007/10.1103/PhysRevLett.98.146401,Deringer2019/10.1002/adma.201902765,Kang2020/10.1021/acs.accounts.0c00472,Thiemann2024/10.1088/1361-648X/ad9657,Unke2021/10.1021/acs.chemrev.0c01111} trained to replicate density functional theory (DFT) calculations, we are able to simulate droplets orders of magnitude larger than in previous \textit{ab initio} studies, which are essential for resolving and correcting the finite-size effects known to influence nanoscale contact angles.\cite{Amirfazli2004/10.1016/j.cis.2004.05.001, Kanduc2017/10.1063/1.4990741, Kanduc2018/10.1103/PhysRevE.98.032804}

 Furthermore, we study the interplay between surface ripples in free-standing graphene and the wetting of nanoscale water droplets.
 This interplay is probed by applying mechanical strain to the graphene sheet, thereby modifying its rippling dynamics.
-We discover that there is a two-way coupling of the dynamics of surface rippling to the three-phase contact line at the droplet edge, and that mechanical strain consequently has an outsized effect on the wetting of graphene by water.
-These findings imply that strain is a control lever for wettability and contributes to the large variability in experimental measurements.
+We discover that the application of strain has an outsized effect on the graphene-water contact angle, significantly larger than expected from energy scaling arguments.
+We find a two-way coupling of the dynamics of surface rippling to the three-phase contact line at the droplet edge, establishing that surface rippling plays a major role in the wetting of graphene by water.
+These findings imply that strain is a control lever for wettability, and contributes to the large variability in experimental measurements.